 About the Mentors

-My name is Ryan Mason and I am a farmaholic.
-I am the owner of Reclaim Organics and began this farm with a friend who has since moved to Vancouver.
-I have a wife Brittany Mason who works off farm as a teacher and plans the flower side of our operation.
-I grew up on this farm raising broiler breeder chickens, cats and hating gardening mainly because of chickweed.
-I still hate chickweed but love gardening.
-I went to university for global development (BA) and Environmental Sociology (MSc) and have travelled to Tanzania, Mexica, Cuba and other parts of Rural Canada to work with other agrarians.
-I love working in the producing of food, but want more for it and for us.
-I will be the staff supervisor for the crew.
+Ryan Mason is the owner of Reclaim Organics and is a farmaholic.
+He began Reclaim Organics as an urban farm in Edmonton with a friend who has since moved to Vancouver.
+Ryan’s wife, Brittany Mason, works off-farm as a teacher and plans the flower side of our operation.
+Ryan grew up on this farm raising broiler breeder chickens, cats and hating gardening mainly because of chickweed.
+He still hates chickweed but loves gardening.
+He went to university for global development (BA) and Environmental Sociology (MSc) and have travelled to Tanzania, Mexica, Cuba and other parts of Rural Canada to work with other agrarians.

 Housing, Stipend, and Duration

-We will work with apprentices that apply to find them housing that is affordable and lifestyle appropriate.
+Ryan and Brittany will work with apprentices that apply to find them housing that is affordable and lifestyle appropriate.
 This may mean renting a summer cabin in one of the summer villages, or providing a 5th wheel on-farm.
-We are open and will make sure there is safe, affordable and accessible housing for them to stay.
+They are open and will make sure there is safe, affordable and accessible housing for them to stay.

-We have internet and laundry.
-If staying on the farm, we have sports equipment including bikes and a kayak.
-We have vehicles and could negotiate with potential apprentices to use them on a part-time basis.
+Internet and laundry are available on-farm.
+If staying on the farm, there is sports equipment including bikes and a kayak available.
+They also have vehicles and could negotiate with potential apprentices to use them on a part-time basis.

-All staff are able to use our gardens as their gardens so vegetables are in no short supply.
-We are also willing to share meals with an apprentice if they live on farm with us and they can have access to our kitchen and bbq.
+All staff are able to use the gardens as their gardens so vegetables are in no short supply.
+They are willing to share meals with an apprentice if they live on farm with us and they can have access to our kitchen and bbq.

 A farm wage will be supplied – $16/hour.
 The work week is Monday-Friday with weekends off.